For the latest news and updates from the Mobile City Council, LIKE us on Facebook at www.Facebook.com/MobileCityCouncil

 Find us on Facebook and Petfinder.com

-All dogs residing in the city limits of Mobile are required to have a City of Mobile Dog License.
-2013 Licenses on Sale Now!
+All dogs residing in the City of Mobile are required to be licensed!

 Call 208-2800 for details.